Making Sense of Data in Robotics:

 Joseph Lim is an Associate Professor in the Kim Jaechul School of Artificial Intelligence at Korea Advanced Institute of Science and Technology (KAIST).
 Previously, he was was an assistant professor at the University of Southern California (USC).
 Before that, he completed his PhD at Massachusetts Institute of Technology under the guidance of Professor Antonio Torralba, and also had a half-year long postdoc under Professor William Freeman and a year long postdoc under Professor Fei-Fei Li at Stanford University.
 He received his bachelor degree at the University of California - Berkeley, where he worked in the Computer Vision lab under the guidance of Professor Jitendra Malik.
 He has also spent time at Microsoft Research, Adobe Creative Technologies Lab, and Google.

-Chelsea Finn is an Assistant Professor in Computer Science and Electrical Engineering at Stanford University, the William George and Ida Mary Hoover Faculty Fellow, and a co-founder of Physical Intelligence (Pi).
+Chelsea Finn is an Assistant Professor in Computer Science and Electrical Engineering at Stanford University and a co-founder of Physical Intelligence (Pi).
 Her research interests lie in the capability of robots and other agents to develop broadly intelligent behavior through learning and interaction.
 To this end, her work has pioneered end-to-end deep learning methods for vision-based robotic manipulation, meta-learning algorithms for few-shot learning, and approaches for scaling robot learning to broad datasets.
-Her research has been recognized by awards such as the Sloan Fellowship, the IEEE RAS Early Academic Career Award, and the ACM doctoral dissertation award, and has been covered by various media outlets including the New York Times, Wired, and Bloomberg.
+Her research has been recognized by awards such as the Presidential Early Career Award for Scientists and Engineers, the Sloan Fellowship, and the ACM doctoral dissertation award.
 Prior to joining Stanford, she received her Bachelor's degree in Electrical Engineering and Computer Science at MIT and her PhD in Computer Science at UC Berkeley.

-Masha Itkina is a Research Lead and Manager in the Large Behavior Model (LBM) division at the Toyota Research Institute (TRI).
+Bio: Masha Itkina is a Research Lead and Manager in the Large Behavior Model (LBM) division at the Toyota Research Institute (TRI).
 At TRI, she co-leads the Trustworthy Learning under Uncertainty (TLU) effort in the context of robotic manipulation.
 Her research focuses on policy evaluation, failure detection and mitigation, and active learning.
 Previously, she completed her PhD at the Stanford Intelligent Systems Lab (SISL) on uncertainty-aware perception for self-driving cars.
-Her work has been published in top-tier robotics and machine learning conferences, including RSS, CoRL, ICRA, IROS, and NeurIPS.
+Her work has been published in top-tier robotics and machine learning conferences, including RSS, CoRL, ICRA, and NeurIPS.
+Masha has been invited to speak about her work at TLU at workshops as part of these conferences.

 Christopher Agia